rozetyp/clip.aid/README.md

 **Option A: LM Studio** (Recommended for beginners)
 1. Download from https://lmstudio.ai
 2. Install and open LM Studio
-3. Download any model (e.g., "Phi-3-mini")
+3. Download a model (e.g., "gemma-2-2b-it" or "Phi-3-mini")
 4. Click "Start Server" (default port: 1234)

+**Recommended Model:** Gemma 2 2B or Gemma 3 4B - fast, accurate, works great for text editing

 **Option B: Ollama**
 1. Download from https://ollama.ai
 2. Install and run: `ollama serve`
-3. Pull a model: `ollama pull llama3`
+3. Pull a model: `ollama pull gemma2:2b` or `ollama pull llama3`

 **Option C: Any OpenAI-compatible API**
 - LocalAI, text-generation-webui, or any other
 - Must support `/v1/chat/completions` endpoint

+**⚠️ Note:** Thinking models (like o1, QwQ) are not supported - they take too long to respond for real-time text editing.

 ### **2. Run ClipAid**